Get Started with Catalyst Center

 The NETCONF port that Catalyst Center should use in order to discover wireless controllers that run Cisco IOS-XE.

-4. In the Create Site window, group the devices you are going to discover into one site in order to facilitate telemetry and then click Next.
+In the Create Site screen, group the devices you are going to discover into one site in order to facilitate telemetry and then click Next.

 You can enter the site's information manually or click the location you want to use in the provided map.

-5. In the Enable Telemetry window, check the network components that you want Catalyst Center to collect telemetry for and then click Next.
+In the Enable Telemetry screen, check the network components that you want Catalyst Center to collect telemetry for and then click Next.

 Note

-If both the Enable Telemetry and Disable Telemetry options are dimmed, it indicates that either devices are not capable of supporting telemetry or devices are running an OS version that does not support telemetry enablement.
+If both the Enable Telemetry and Disable Telemetry options are grayed out, this indicates that either devices are not capable of supporting telemetry or devices are running an OS version that does not support telemetry enablement.

 • If you're happy with the settings, click Start Discovery and Telemetry.
 Catalyst Center validates your settings to ensure that they will not result in any issues.
-After the validation completes, the window updates.
+After validation is complete, the screen updates.

 Catalyst Center begins the process of discovering your network's devices and enabling telemetry for the network components you selected.
-The process takes a minimum of 30 minutes (more for larger networks).
+The process will take a minimum of 30 minutes (more for larger networks).

-7. After the message displays at the top of the homepage to indicate that the Quick Start workflow has completed, do one of these tasks:
+After the message appears at the top of the home page to indicate that the Quick Start workflow has completed, do one of these tasks:

-• Click View Discovery to open the Discovery window and confirm that the devices in your network have been discovered.
+• Click View Discovery to open the Discovery page and confirm that the devices in your network have been discovered.

-• Click the Go to Network Settings link to open the Device Credentials window.
+• Click the Go to Network Settings link to open the Device Credentials page.
 From here, you can verify that the credentials you entered previously have been configured for your site.

 • Click the Workflow Home link to access guided workflows that will help you set up and maintain your network.